 Grieving is a necessity.
 It’s a process that you have to go through to deal with the trauma of losing someone.

-Throughout our resources, we talk about grief as a response to a person’s death.
+Throughout our resources on feelings of grief, we talk about grief as a response to a person’s death.
 But you can also experience grief after significant change, such as

 - The end of a family, romantic or platonic relationship

 - An animal or pet dying

 - Being made redundant, retiring or losing your home

 Feelings during and after these changes can be just as impactful as feelings of grief after a bereavement.

 You may feel numb at first, particularly if you have to deal with a lot of practical tasks, such as organising a funeral.
 As time passes your feelings can become more complex and often are at their most intense after the funeral or memorial service.

 It’s common to experience lots of different feelings, including

 - An inability to cope